 I try to build in extra numeracy and literacy to our activities wherever possible, even it’s just something as simple as a bit of counting as we go along, but making a specific maths game is even more fun.
 Maths games are especially great for children who might not like maths or struggle with a particular topic.

-Try some printing with LEGO, can you make patterns or count the number of prints?
+Try some printing with LEGO, try making patterns or counting the number of prints?

-How about practising writing numbers or some simple sums with our fizzy paint?
+We loved writing numbers and simple sums with fizzy paint.

-Can you make a magnet maze and add numbers so the child has to follow the numbers in the correct order to complete the maze?
+Make a magnet maze and ask child has to follow numbers in the correct order to complete the maze.

 Practice measuring with our easy Pokemom Catapults.

-Who can get a homemade shooter to travel the furthest?
-What can you use to measure the distance?
+Find out who can get a homemade shooter to travel the furthest?
+Ask the children to use different items to measure the distance travelled.

 Red Ted Art has some brilliant nature play ideas, we especially love the stone tower and treasure hunt games.